Seville is the capital of southern Spain’s Andalusia region, and also the fourth largest city in Spain.

 The main emergency numbers are:

-Athens is located in the Eastern European Time Zone (EET), i.e. two hours ahead of Greenwich Mean Time (GMT+2).
+Seville is located in the Central European Time Zone (CET), e.g. one hour ahead of Coordinated Universal Time (UTC+1).

-All foreign visitors entering Greece must possess valid passports.
+All foreign visitors entering Spain must possess valid passports.
 For citizen from the European Union Member countries, a valid identity card is sufficient.

-Please check the current Visa requirements with the nearest Greek consulate/embassy in your country before your departure to Greece.
+Please check the current visa requirements with the nearest Spanish Consulate/Embassy in your country before your departure to Spain.

 All registered congress participants may issue a visa invitation letter during the online registration process.